-PHP is currently working with the The Assembly of Nova Scotia Mi'kmaq Chiefs to finalize an Impact Benefits Agreement and Environmental Agreement, which will include provisions for the protection of Mi'kmaq Aboriginal and Treaty Rights and Archaeological and Cultural Resources.
-This work was on-hold in 2016 as other issues outside of PHP's control were being addressed by the Assembly.
+PHP has been working with the The Assembly of Nova Scotia Mi'kmaq Chiefs to finalize an Impact Benefits Agreement and Environmental Agreement, which will include provisions for the protection of Mi'kmaq Aboriginal and Treaty Rights and Archaeological and Cultural Resources.
+This work has been on hold since 2016 as other issues outside of PHP's control were being addressed by the Assembly.
+PHP will also begin work on a Free Prior Informed Consent process with Mi'kmag communities to meet new requirements in the FSC National Forest Management Standard.